Â鶹ƵµÀ

 Interview and portfolio

-Applicants with relevant qualifications should submit a portfolio of work and an artist statement (please see our Contemporary Art Practice application portfolio advice for full details).
+Applicants with relevant qualifications should submit a digital portfolio of work and an artist statement (please see our Contemporary Art Practice application portfolio advice for full details).

 English language requirements